-1401e: See definition of Stewardship Units .
-1. General information HUD Grant Number(s) Operating Year for this report From (mm/dd/yy) To (mm/dd/yy) Final Yr \square Yr 1; \square Yr 2; \square Yr 3; \square Yr 4; \square Yr 5; \square Yr 6; ☐ Yr 7; ☐ Yr 8; ☐ Yr 9; ☐ Yr 10; Grantee Name Date Facility Began Operations (mm/dd/yy) 2.
+Note: See definition of Stewardship Unit ts.
+1. General information HUD Grant Number(s) Operating Year for this report From (mm/dd/yy) To (mm/dd/yy) Grantee Name ☐ Yr 7; ☐ Yr 8; ☐ Yr 9; ☐ Yr 10; Date Facility Began Operations (mm/dd/yy) 2.
 Number of Units and Non-HOPWA Expenditures Facility Name: Number of Stewardship Units Developed with HOPWA funds Amount of Non-HOPWA Funds Expended in Support of the Stewardship Units during the Operating Year Total Stewardship Units 0 0 (subject to 3- or 10- year use periods) 3.
-Details of Project Site T Project Sites: Name of HOPWA-funded project Site Information: Project Zip Code(s) Site Information: Congressional District(s) Is the address of the project site confidential?
-Yes, protect information; do o not list ☐ Not confidential; informatio on can be made available to the public If the site is not confidential: Please provide the contact information, phone, email address/location, if business address is different from facility address I certify that the facility that received assistance for acquisition, rehabilitation, or new construction from the Housing Opportunities for Persons with AIDS Program has operated as a facility to assist HOPWA-eligible persons from the date shown above.
-I also certify that the grant is still serving the planned number of HOPWA-eligible households at this facility through leveraged resources and all other requirements of the grant agreement are being satisfied. wided in the accompaniment herewith, is true and accurate.
-Name & Title of Authorized Official of the organization that continues to operate the facility: nature & Date (mm/dd/yy) Name & Title of Contact at Grantee Agency (person who can answer questions about the report and program) atact Phone (with area code)
+Details of Project Site I Project Sites: Name of HOPWA-funded project Site Information: Project Zip Code(s) Site Information: Congressional District(s) Is the address of the project site confidential? ☐ Yes, protect information; do not list ☐ Not confidential; information n can be made available to the public If the site is not confidential: Please provide the contact information, phone, email address/location, if business address is different from facility address for Persons with AIDS Program has operated l as a facility to assist HOPWA ed number of HOPWA-eligible on, or new construction from the Housing Opportunities -eligible persons from the date shown above.
+I also e households at this facility through leveraged resources vided in the accompaniment herewith, is true and accurate.
+Name & Title of Authorized Official of the orgato operate the facility: inization that continues Sign ature & Date (mm/dd/yy) Name & Title of Contact at Grantee Agency (person who can answer questions about the repor eact Phone (with area code)